openuado/niet/README.md

     name: my-project
 ```

-### Transform YAML to JSON
+### Transform YAML into JSON

-With niet you can easily convert your YAML to JSON
+With niet you can easily convert your YAML into JSON
 ```shell
 $ niet . tests/samples/sample.yaml -f json
 {